developerasun/myCodeBox-devOps/docker/readme.md

 ```

 > The CLI interprets the .dockerignore file as a newline-separated list of patterns similar to the file globs of Unix shells.
 For the purposes of matching, the root of the context is considered to be both the working and the root directory.

+## Flags
+Types of flags in docker command is as follows :

+1. -d : run the container in detached mode (in the background)
+1. -p : map host port to container port
+1. -t : name an image during build

 ## Managing image and container
 ### Deleting